 With curious self discovery, we can explore what’s driving us and why.

 Here is where we begin new, clearer paths for ourselves, communities and future generations, and feel the peace within.

-Part of me looked back and started analysing leaving McQueen to be more in Elsies life and wondered where was my career now and I started to feel unaccomplished, how crazy is that.
-But that was our cultures comparision/status quo talking not me.
+Part of me looked back and started analysing leaving McQueen to be more in Elsie's life and wondered where was my career now and I started to feel unaccomplished yet that was our comparison culture talking, not me.

 The narrative of mothers is sadly still not a respected role, when in fact it is the most important role in society, to raise conscious beings.
 We can have the same undervalue of Mother Earth, who provides for us and yet we take advantage.

 If all mothers were truly valued, cherished, supported, protected, nurtured, cared for and loved we would have so many more beautiful things as well as children emerging.

 I had the love, time and support, and so was able to birth We-Resonate and a new perspective.
 I was privileged, I had time and drive.
 Maternity leave and policy must be better but also all our mindsets.
 Encourage, embrace the mummas, realise all mums are doing the best they can and know how to.
 Having a 'village' to support is vital.